halbarry/halbarry/README.md

  ***epileptic, artist & photographer^^ i perform halbarry lesbianism***
   >> “great going, flash! with a teammate like you, how can i lose?”

-  mainly on twitter @flashcentric. no dni.
+  mainly on twitter @flashcentric. no dni. pref 18+ tho
    dc & marvel comics. barry allen lover & halbarry yaori enjoyer  ♡ turn that fictional man into a butch NOW
    barry allen slefshipper..?? idk i just love her alot #halbarry